Insality/panthera/docs_editor/getting_started.md

 In the current version, the cyclic references are not protected.
 The cyclic references can cause the infinite loop in the animation playback.
 Be careful with it.

+## Template Animations

+The nested GUI template or Collections can have their own animations.
+If the `*_panthera.lua` file is placed in the same folder as the template or collection, it will be used as a template animation.
+If it's not created, you can double click on the template or collection to create it.
+To add animation from template, you should do next steps:

+1. Select the template or collection in the scene.
+2. In field `Play Animation` select the template animation.
+3. Adjust the animation key in the Timeline properties panel.

+> Note: Sometimes after creation of new template animation the template will be not visible in the scene.
+You can reopen the project to update the scene.

 # Workflow Example